 The digital role of the cheque begins when the writer or recipient scans its image on one end of a transaction.
-The payer can scan the check on a computer or smart phone for deposit to the recipient’s bank account.
+The payer can scan the check on a computer or smartphone for deposit to the recipient’s bank account.
 The recipient, on the other hand, can scan the paper copy of a cheque and save postage or a trip to the bank.

 Supplanting paper cheques were debit cards and credit transfers, the leading digital transactional instruments.
 Again, between 2014 and 2015 global non-cash transactions reached $433.1 billion.

-Despite the aforementioned decline in cheque usage, one survey of 1,000 businesses in the UK showed that over half of the survey takers are still making and receiving payments by cheques.
+Despite the aforementioned decline in cheque usage, one survey of 1,000 businesses in the UK showed that over half of the survey, takers are still making and receiving payments by cheques.
 Here’s why:

-An interesting finding of the above survey was that many businesses still use paper payments because of the bank cheque clearing system was slow—providing a 5-day lag for businesses that need to make a payment before actually having the available cash.
+An interesting finding of the above survey was that many businesses still use paper payments because the bank cheque clearing system was slow—providing a 5-day lag for businesses that need to make a payment before actually having the available cash.

 Other problems are stopped checks or the inevitable processing errors as well as the recipient having to wait while the cheque clears.
-While many businesses are adapting more efficient and secure accounts payable automation processes, some challenges remain.
+While many businesses are adopting more efficient and secure accounts payable automation processes, some challenges remain.
 Going from cheque payments to B2B automation can be challenging for small businesses, especially when financial service providers only offer automated payment services to larger clients.

 Put away your chequebook.
 While mobile check imaging shows promise for small business owners in effecting more rapid local currency transactions, overseas payments and collections come with their own set of challenges.
 The overseas payment process entails verification, FX conversion, as well as compliance and security assurances.
 And you can’t do that through the mail with a paper cheque.

 Converting currency on the foreign exchange market must be done through a bank.
-Banks make money on the deal twice: First, when they apply an inflated “spread” on the currency; secondly, when they apply an arbitrary transaction fee.
+Banks make money on the deal twice: First, when they apply an inflated “spread” on the currency; second, when they apply an arbitrary transaction fee.
 Include another bank—yours, for example—and they also attach hidden charges.

 Banks, like any other business, concentrate their resources and expertise in areas that make them the most profit: Mainly loans and investments.
-They don’t provide their customers a full-featured and transparent FX platform, but they funnel your money on the top end, and what comes out is a not always the most favorable exchange rate.
+They don’t provide their customers with a full-featured and transparent FX platform, but they funnel your money on the top end, and what comes out is not always the most favorable exchange rate.